“Beliefs have the power to create and the power to destroy.

 It’s like I said to Brandon that night in March 2018.
 Even educated predictions don’t necessarily mean a thing when you are talking about odds.

 You have to have faith that the odds will fall on your side.
-You have to try.

 You have to give things one more chance.